akumria/puppet-nullmailer/README.md

 Puppet module for nullmailer
 ============================

-Nullmailer is useful in situations where you have machines but do not with them to configured with a full email service.
+Nullmailer is useful in situations where you have machines but do not wish to configure them with a full email service (mail transfer agent, mta).

 Particularly to send email about local activity to a centralised place.